dmcostello/metal-NDS-2025/README.md

 `classify.csv`

 **Model files**\
 Outputs of random forest models.
-See `statistics.R` for information about models.
+See `statistics.Rmd` for information about models.

 `rfFe.Rdata`